Jose-C0/TheOdinProject/inventory/README.md

 3. [Run project using Docker Compose](#Docker-Compose)

-## Run project using Docker Compose

-Execute the following commands in the path where compose.yml is located

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file